hmishra2250/hmishra2250.github.io/about.md

 permalink: /about/
 ---

+One Shot Learning is a concept

+##About Author
 <p>
 Hi there!
 I'm Himadri, currently in Fourth Year of Integrated Dual Degree (B.Tech and M.Tech), Computer Science and Engineering at IIT(BHU), Varanasi.
 I am a Competitive Programmer (Machine Learning and Algorithmic) and also a researcher in Machine Learning, mainly in Deep Learning.
 </p>